-How to Make Beautiful Pressed Flower Bookmarks — Easy Step-by-Step Guide
+How to Make Pressed Flower Bookmarks — Easy Step-by-Step Guide

 Quick answer

-To make pressed flower bookmarks, you need flowers, paper, and contact paper, taking about 30 minutes of active crafting time.
-Start by pressing your flowers.
-This beginner-friendly activity has 8 steps and is perfect for families and nature lovers.
+To make pressed flower bookmarks, you need flowers, paper, and a heavy book, taking about 2-3 weeks for pressing.
+Start by carefully pressing your chosen blooms.
+This beginner-friendly activity has 10 steps and is perfect for families and nature lovers.

 Step-by-Step Instructions